-In this one-hour webinar with interactive polling of a large international audience, Kim Marshall Memo Doug Reeves focused on three topics: What we've learned during the pandemic
+In this one-hour webinar with interactive polling of a large international audience, Kim Marshall Memo Doug Reeves focused on three topics: What we've learned during the pandemic that will make teaching and learning better; school preparations before school reopens; and key priorities when school begins.

-When Will We Be Able to ...?
+When Will We Be Able to...?